Multiwfn -- A Multifunctional Wavefunction Analyzer

 Bug reporting, any question or recommend please contact: Sobereva@sina.com

-Software manual (including tutorials in Chapter 4): Manual_3.1.pdf
+Software manual (including tutorials in Chapter 4): Manual_3.2.pdf

 Note: For beginners, it is strongly suggested to use Windows version.
-A few functions of Linux version are limited, and users may need to install some dynamical libraries by themselves in order to run Linux version.
+A few functions of Linux or Mac OS X version are limited, and users may need to manually install some additional files in order to run Linux or Mac OS X version.

-Source code for Windows (Including all files needed by compiling under Intel Visual Fortran 12.0.0 or CVF6.5) Multiwfn_3.1_src_win.rar
+Source code for Windows (including all files needed by compiling under Intel Visual Fortran 12.0.0 or CVF6.5) Multiwfn_3.2_src_win.rar

-Source code for Linux (Including all files needed by compiling under Intel Fortran compiler 12.1.0) Multiwfn_3.1_src_linux.zip
+Source code for Linux (including all files needed by compiling under Intel Fortran compiler 12.1.0) Multiwfn_3.2_src_linux.zip

-To download older version, click "Downloads" tab and select corresponding version at righthand side.
+(To download older versions, click "Downloads" tab and select corresponding version at righthand side)

 A slideshow to briefly introduce Multiwfn 3.0: An introduction to Multiwfn 3.0.ppt